evervault/examples/enclaves-llm/README.md

-# Run GPT2 in a Cage
+# Run GPT2 in an Enclave

 A Python app that takes in a text prompt and generates text using GPT-2.
-You can follow allong using the [associated guide from the Evervault docs](https://docs.evervault.com/guides/cages-llm).
+You can follow allong using the [associated guide from the Evervault docs](https://docs.evervault.com/guides/enclaves-llm).

 ## Prerequisites